-Whether you are taking a shower or an evening stroll after dinner, a good idea can strike anywhere.
-In fact, most of the great ideas come when you least expect or when your brain is in “diffused state”.
+Whether you are taking a shower or on an evening stroll, a good idea can strike anywhere.
+In fact, most of the great ideas come when you least expect or when your brain is in a “diffused state”.
 That said, your brain is also quite used to forgetting a lot of thoughts; it only makes sense to jot down your ideas immediately, no matter how confident you are that you’ll remember it.

-There are plenty of note-taking apps for Apple Watch with features like voice dictation, audio recording, and checklists etc. However, finding the right note-taking app for your Apple Watch may take some time.
+There are plenty of note-taking apps for Apple Watch with features like voice dictation, audio recording, and checklists, etc. However, finding the right note-taking app for your Apple Watch may take some time.
 And that’s where we come in.
-Last week we tested almost every note-taking app for Apple Watch Series 3and shortlisted best one for every need.
+We tested almost every note-taking app for Apple Watch and shortlisted the best one for every need.
 Next time you want to capture the flashes of inspiration when you have nothing, your Apple Watch will help.
 Let’s begin.

 Best Apple Watch Notes App

 1. Quick Notes – view notes on Apple Watch